Where was Mahatma Gandhi on 15 August, 1947?

 New Delhi, Aug 14: In the night between August 14 and 15, 1947, when Jawaharlal Nehru was making the famous "While the whole world was sleeping..." speech, 78-year-old Gandhi was walking along the alleys of then Calcutta with the plead to stop communal violence.

 On 15 August 1947, when the day of independence finally arrived, it was relished all over the nation.
-But in Calcutta, Gandhi was worried and trying hard to end the violence because of the partition.
+But in Calcutta, Mahatma Gandhi was worried and trying hard to end the violence because of the partition.

 "To me, peace between Hindus and Muslims is more important than the declaration of independence", was the words from him.